 Serious liver damage:

 Damage to the liver or laceration of the liver can occur in seat belt injuries from a high-impact motor vehicle accident.
-A laceration is a cut or tear in the liver tissue, usually caused by blunt force trauma.
+A laceration is a cut or tear in the liver tissue, typically brought on by blunt force trauma.
 This can lead to serious internal bleeding.

 The sharp edge of a seat belt clasp or buckle is most likely to cause a laceration on impact.
 Symptoms of a lacerated liver include severe pain in the upper right abdomen, nausea/vomiting, dizziness, and signs of shock like low blood pressure or fast heart rate.